Jerk-limited Real-time Trajectory Generation with Arbitrary Target States: Related Work

 depending on the highest derivative order of both the non-zero target state and constraint \cite{kroger2009online}.
 Subsequently, Kröger introduced \textit{Reflexxes}, an open-source \textit{Type II} and proprietary \textit{Type IV} implementation \cite{kroger2011opening}.
 The latter allows to reach waypoints with non-zero velocity from any arbitrary state.
 In this context, the proposed \textit{Ruckig} algorithm and library is - to the best of our knowledge - the first \textit{Type V} and the first open-source \textit{Type IV} implementation. \\

 While considering complete third-order states, Ahn et al. presented a non-time-optimal algorithm that does not consider velocity, acceleration, or jerk limits directly \cite{ahn2004arbitrary}.
-In the field of quadrotor flight, Beul et al. introduced a jerk-constrained algorithm considering challenging real-time requirements however without considering time synchronization \cite{beul2016analytical}.
+In the field of quadrotor flight, Beul et al. introduced \textit{opt$\_$control}, an open-source jerk-constrained \ac{OTG} algorithm however without considering complete time synchronization for arbitrary input states \cite{beul2016analytical}.
 Moreover, there is significant interest in the field of safety and \ac{HRC}.
 Most prominent, Haddadin et al. investigated reaction motions in the context of \ac{OTG} for safe human-robot interaction \cite{haddadin2008collision}.